-Alongside working on the Orou Sapulot community project school groups also have the opportunity to help out with English conversational classes in the village school as an after school activity for the villages children.
-This incredibly worthwhile and a real gift - to both the villagers children, and the students on school expedition in Borneo.
+Alongside working on the Orou Sapulot community project school groups also have the opportunity to help out with English conversational classes in the village school as an after school activity for the children of the village.
+This incredibly worthwhile and a real gift – to both the villager’s children and the students on school expedition in Borneo.

 Interested?
 Contact our Experts for help arranging a community project with Orou Sapulot as part of your School Expedition to Borneo and pack your bags for a learning adventure of a lifetime!